dolthub/docs/packages/doltgres/content/reference/sql/version-control/dolt-sql-procedures.md

 ```

 The connection should be closed.
 In some connection pools it can be awkward to cause a
 single connection to actually close.
-If you need to run call dolt_gc() programmatically,
+If you need to run select dolt_gc() programmatically,
 one work around is to use a separate connection pool with a size of 1 which can be
 closed after the run is successful.